chiang-sh/file-nest/README.md

 This project provides hierarchical folder organization and role-based file sharing and retrieval.

-Users can create their own folder and file hierarchies.
-Each user's hierarchy is independent and only affects their own file organization; it does not affect other users.
-Users can share files with other users, but folders cannot be shared.

 There are three types of file permissions: **OWNER**, **WRITE**, and **READ**, with the following allowed operations:

 |Permission|OWNER|WRITE|READ|